stjude-biohackathon/MethylMiner/README.md

     - Support for cell type composition QC analysis
     - Support for CNV calling using "conumee"
     - Docker/Singularity containerization for cross-platform execution with required dependencies
+    - Set up server for the Dash app

 ## Jupyter Dash